La favorite: Act 2

 Alphonse (baritone) has defeated the Moors and taken Alcazar.
 In conversation with the courtier Don Gaspar (tenor), the King expresses his pleasure at Fernand's bravery.
 Alone, the King expresses his love for Léonor and his desire to divorce the Queen and marry her.
 He realizes that this will provoke the opposition of his powerful father-in-law Balthazar who is ultimately backed by the Pope.
 Léonor enters and expresses her anguish at remaining his mistress rather than his Queen.
 The King suspects that he is losing her affection.
 Don Gaspar enters with news that a letter has been discovered revealing that Léonor has a lover.
 She makes no denial, but at that moment Balthazar enters intent on forcing the King to abandon his plans for the royal divorce.

 Act 3

 Alphonse is to honour Fernand for his role in the war.
 He asks Fernand what reward he would like and Fernand asks to marry the woman who has inspired him in his bravery.
 Alphonse asks who she is and Fernand points to Léonor.
 The King is astonished to learn that Fernand is his successful rival.
 In an abrupt change of mind, he orders Fernand and Léonor to marry within one hour.
-Léonor is left with mixed feelings of apprehension and delight.
+Léonor is left with mixed feelings of apprehension and delight ("O mio Fernando").
 She decides that Fernand must be informed about her past and sends Inès to him.
 However, unknown to Léonor, Inès is arrested before she can see him.
 Fernand only learns the truth after the wedding ceremony.
 Considering himself dishonoured by the King he breaks his sword, leaves Léonor and entrusts himself to Balthazar.